 What Kept Us Going

 Looking back, I can see it was the simple gestures of those who showed their concern in the ways that came naturally for them, that leave a lasting impression.
 A card from a teacher colleague read, “My mother’s heart breaks for yours.”
 Those words are forever etched in my mind.
 Sally, the nurse, faithfully made Ryan’s crib each morning she was on duty because she knew I liked his little bed to be neat.
-My sister-in-law brought us simple take-out meals and my mother-in-law twenty dollars bills to my husband to help us pay for gas and parking.
+My sister-in-law brought us simple take-out meals and my mother-in-law twenty dollar bills to my husband to help us pay for gas and parking.

 Then there was the vase of purple lilacs from the mother of one of my first-grade students.
 She couldn’t have known, but God did.
 She didn’t know lilacs were my favorite flower.
 She hadn’t heard my thoughts of longing to be home to see them in bloom.